 Work highlights

-- Representing Enel Green Power (EGP) in an arbitration against several companies owned by the Phoenix Group, with EGP seeking termination and damages of an option contract to explore the feasibility to build and develop wind farms.
+• Representing Enel Green Power in an arbitration against several companies (owned by the Phoenix Group), seeking termination of an option contract to explore the feasibility to build and develop wind farms.

-- Representing Porto San Giorgio in international arbitration proceedings against majority shareholders, with a view to obtaining the annulment of several capital increases (as well as damages for breach of a shareholder agreement).
+• Representing Porto San Giorgio in international arbitration proceedings (under ICC Rules), which seek to obtain the annulment of several capital increases.

 Barros & Errázuriz